knative/specs/test-plan/eventing/trigger-lifecycle-conformance.md

 ## [Test] Trigger Readiness 2

-Check for condition type `Ready` with status `False` cause even with the Channel some of the preconditions on the spec are not met:
+Check for condition type `Ready` with status `False` cause even with the References created some of the preconditions on the spec are not met:

 ```
  kubectl get trigger conformance-trigger -ojsonpath="{.status.conditions[?(@.type == \"Ready\")].status}"